Purify and recharge your spirit for the summer!!

 From ancient times, the Japanese people practiced 夏越之祓Nagoshi-no-Harae, a prayer to purify and to rid themselves of the first half of the year’s 厄難yakunan (illness, accident, fight etc…) or “bad luck” and kegare, or “withered spirit”.
 Over the course of the first half of the year, the energy of a person’s spirit is diminished by tiredness, stress, and other pressures, so Nagoshi-no-Harae rituals are performed every June to cleanse and refresh this energy and recharge the spirit.
 Shinto Shrine of Shusse Inari in America provides these traditional ceremonies with mystic rituals that have been passed down through the generations of our family.

 One such ritual is the use of 人形 hitogata on which have been written the mystic words, “十種神宝Tokusa-no-kamdakara.”
 Hitogata are slips of paper cut into the shape of a person, and it is believed that the hitogata represents the person concerned.
-In the Nagoshi-no-Harae service, the hitogata is thought to carry all of that person’s kegare.
+In the Nagoshi-no-Harae ceremony, the hitogata is thought to carry all of that person’s kegare.

 [How to use hitogata]